Hungry (The X-Files): Filming and location

 As both David Duchovny and Gillian Anderson were filming the movies Return to Me and The House of Mirth, respectively, when season seven entered into production, the network decided to film "Hungry" before any of the other episodes, despite the fact that it would be aired third, after "The Sixth Extinction" arc.
 This allowed Duchovny and Anderson to film their minimal scenes for the episode and complete their movies with relatively little hassle.
 Some scenes that feature Mulder and Scully together were achieved using stand-ins and doubles due to the stars' conflicting availabilities.
 Duchovny and Anderson were only available for two combined days of filming for the episode.

 When designing the sets for "Hungry", the production team found the Lucky Boy Burger restaurant to be relatively easy to create.
-Originally, restaurant was supposed to be named Burgerlishious, but the restaurant location that was considered ideal for filming had a "Lucky Boy" sign that could not be removed.
+Originally, the restaurant was supposed to be named Burgerlishious, but the restaurant location that was considered ideal for filming had a "Lucky Boy" sign that could not be removed.
 Later, the design department faced a challenge in creating Roberts' apartment, because the script did not give a detailed account of what it was to look like.